 - (OMHSAS.6) Support telehealth services with one-time funds for behavioral health providers who provide rehabilitative services to purchase equipment and training supports to enhance telehealth services.
 This activity enhances and strengthens HCBS as this service minimizes wait times for behavioral health services and affords individuals to receive services from their home thereby reducing mental disability and restoring beneficiaries to their best functional level.
 In addition, statewide access to services is made available to individuals who require the services of a specialist.
-The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services. - April 2023 Update: OMHSAS has received a total of 131 applications for this funding opportunity.
-To date, 52 of those applications have been approved for funding. - January 2023 Update: OMHSAS is in the process of finalizing this funding opportunity.
-OMHSAS plans to release additional details in early 2023 for providers interested in submitting a funding request.

-- (OMHSAS.5) Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
+The use of telehealth technology has been widely utilized by providers who are either directly providing HCBS or who are providing non-HCBS clinical services to individuals who are also receiving HCBS services. - July 2023 Update: OMHSAS has received a total of 223 applications for this funding opportunity.
+The number of applications includes those providers who were initially ineligible for the funding opportunity due to missing/incomplete information as well as any resubmitted applications for the same provider.
+To date, 96 of those applications have been approved.
+Providers who received funding in the first quarter of CY 2023, have begun to submit spending reports with invoices for verification of appropriate spending. - April 2023 Update: OMHSAS has received a total of 131 applications for this funding opportunity.
+To date, 52 of those applications have been approved for funding. - (OMHSAS.5) Provide for technical assistance to implement assisted outpatient therapy (AOT) for enhanced outpatient treatment for individuals in the civil court system who experience serious mental illness.
 AOT is the practice of providing outpatient treatment under civil court order to individuals with serious mental illness who have demonstrated difficulty engaging with treatment on a voluntary basis.
-This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future. - April 2023 Update: OMHSAS held a meeting with the learning collaborative to create additional interest in this opportunity.
-County partners continue to discuss the opportunities for engagement with judicial and other stakeholders. - January 2023 Update: OMHSAS identified a vendor for this activity in September, and a kickoff conference was held at the end of October.
-As a result of the conference, eight counties expressed interest in joining the technical assistance (TA) collaborative.
-Targeted TA will be conducted with those counties. - (OMHSAS.7) Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
+This activity increases access to less restrictive treatment options and community settings and supports the functioning of individuals who may be concurrently enrolled in HCBS or who may be eligible for these services in the future.

+- April 2023 Update: OMHSAS held a meeting with the learning collaborative to create additional interest in this opportunity.
+County partners continue to discuss the opportunities for engagement with judicial and other stakeholders. - (OMHSAS.7) Fund scholarships to expand the number of certified peer specialists (CPS) in Pennsylvania to ensure a strong workforce in mental health service settings.
 Peer support services are included in Pennsylvania's state plan under Rehabilitative Services.
 Offering scholarships for Peer Specialist Certification training enhances and strengthens HCBS as this service reduces mental disability and restores beneficiaries to their best functional level supporting participation in HCBS.
 COVID-19 paused training and certification for peer specialists for nearly a year, resulting in a reduced subset of the HCBS workforce.
 To become a CPS in Pennsylvania, individuals must complete a two-week course.
+Once certified, the CPS may be employed by several mental health organizations and their services may be billed to Medicaid.

+• July 2023 Update: None at this time.

-Once certified, the CPS may be employed by several mental health organizations and their services may be billed to Medicaid. - o April 2023 Update: As of this update, 80 individuals have been trained and 52 of those individuals sat for the certification exam. - o January 2023 Update: OMHSAS is on track to have 100 individuals trained and able to take the certification exam.
-The next area of focus will be for the vendor to follow-up with these individuals to check on the status of their employment search and utilization of the certification.
-In addition, this initiative was updated to no longer require a commitment of 2 years of service within the Commonwealth.
+• April 2023 Update: As of this update, 80 individuals have been trained and 52 of those individuals sat for the certification exam.